PTEN c.493_496del, p.Gly165Ter

 BP6 (Not Applied) Strength Modified

-According to standard ACMG guidelines, the rule for BP6 is: "Supporting: Non–laboratory assertion of benign impact."
-The evidence for this variant shows: no such assertions.
+According to VCEP guidelines, the rule for BP6 is: "Supporting Strength: Reputable source reports variant as benign."
+The evidence for this variant shows: it is not reported as benign in any reputable database.
 Therefore, this criterion is not applied.

 BP7